SoMa-Project/vision/README.md

 ## How to test

-Install ros-indigo-ecto*
-compile the package

-PROCESS:
+INSTALLATION:
+- Install any packages that start with 'ros-indigo-ecto', as well as with 'openni2'
+- Compile this package

+RUNNING:
 - roscore
 - roslaunch openni2_launch openni2.launch depth_registration:=true
 - rosrun rqt_reconfigure rqt_reconfigure [go to camera, driver, and choose 8]